|HOME FAQ CONTACT US LINKS MEDCOM ARMY.MIL AKO SEARCH|

 All prisoners of war, except Italian medical personnel and chaplains and Italian soldiers of Sicilian birth who were paroled to their homes, were evacuated to North Africa as rapidly as possible.
 The medical officers and enlisted men retained in Sicily were used to care for sick and wounded prisoners in captured facilities and in Italian Red Cross hospitals, five of which were taken over by II Corps.

-army hospitals were capture, in addition to a number
+Two mobile Italian army hospitals were capture, in addition to a number

 14 Ltr, Col Churchill to Surg, NATOUSA, 19 Aug 43, sub: Tour Rpt, Sicily, D+24 to D+35.

 of civilian hospitals and other medical installations.
 The 304th Field Hospital, captured on 30 July at Mistretta, had 400 beds, 60 of them occupied, and a staff of 8 officers and 46 enlisted men.
 Located in buildings, the hospital continued in operation under U.S. supervision.
 A larger Italian hospital, the 10th Reserve, was taken near Barcellona on 15 August with 47 officers, 143 enlisted men, and 522 patients.
 This unit was in the area assigned for occupation by the British, and reverted almost immediately to British control.
 In addition to personnel of captured hospitals, large numbers of enemy medical personnel were captured with the field troops.
 Approximately 100 enemy medical enlisted men and a similar number of prisoners-- all Italian--from among line troops, were used to augment the staffs of II Corps hospitals, while others were attached to the two evacuation hospitals in Palermo.